 Another important characteristic feature of Big Data is variety.
 For example, the amount of information being produced by various data sources is very vast due to which traditional technologies cannot be used effectively in analysis and visualization.

-Examples of big data
+Examples of big data assignment help

 An example of variety is the massive amounts of information generated in social networks, where there are numerous interactions between users (known as friend requests or updates) and each user has a rich set of interests reflected by the pages to which he/she subscribes and posts.
 The task of understanding such datasets requires novel techniques that extend traditional data mining methods.